 Edit

-Modify the basic information and usage instructions of the asset, and configure the visibility permissions.
+Modify the asset's basic information, usage instructions, and visibility permissions.
 For more information, see Edit asset information.

 List

-Click List, or select one or more assets and click List at the bottom, to list the assets in the asset catalog.
-If an approval rule is configured for an asset, the listing request must be approved.
+Click List, or select one or more assets and click List at the bottom to list the assets in the asset catalog.
+If an approval rule is configured for an asset, the listing request requires approval.
 The approval comments cannot exceed 100 characters.
 After the request is approved, the asset is listed in the asset catalog.
 If no approval rule is configured for an asset, it can be listed directly.

 NoteOnly assets with all required information configured can be listed.

-After a table asset is listed, the custom metric assets under the table can be listed.
+After a table asset is listed, you can list the custom metric assets that belong to the table.

 Only users and roles with asset maintenance permissions can list assets.